 Equatorial Guinea is the 3rd largest oil producer in sub-Saharan Africa and one of the fastest growing economies in Africa.
 The country witnessed rapid economic growth after the discovery of hydrocarbons in the 1990s, its GDP per capita (PPP) went up nearly US$32,000, the highest in the continent.
 The economy is leveraged by the country’s excellent security situation and political stability.
-The country has significantly modernized its infrastructure in recent years by its National Economic and Social Development Plan.
+The country has significantly modernized its infrastructure in recent years as a part of its National Economic and Social Development Plan.

 Two types of employment contracts are permitted in Equatorial Guinea: